robertdj/GeneralizedSampling.jl/README.md

 Pkg.clone("https://github.com/robertdj/GeneralizedSampling.jl")
 ```

-Note that one of the necessary packages [VoronoiCells](https://github.com/robertdj/VoronoiCells.jl) currently needs special attention.
+Note that one of the necessary packages [VoronoiCells](https://github.com/robertdj/VoronoiCells.jl) currently needs special attention;
-Follow the instructions on *VoronoiCells'* the above link.
+follow the instructions on the link.

 ## Resources